asokolsky/digital-scout/README.md

 ## Purpose

-Provide the citizenry with the basic survival skills in the digital world, necessary to apply critical analysis to the news.
+Provide the citizenry with the skills to thrive in the digital world.

 [Table of Contents](./toc.md)